LOVE TO BE NEEDED, OR NEED TO BE LOVED?

 CAN'T BUILD YOUR CASTLE ON A CRUMBLING FOUNDATION, AND EXPECT IT TO

-critical to understand, is that many of us lacked a healthy/consistent
+is that many of us lacked a healthy, consistent symbiotic

-bond during infancy with our mothers.
-As a result,
+bond during infancy with our birth mothers.
+As a result, our search

-(for which we have no suitable frame of reference) can easily
+which we have no suitable frame of reference)

-continue indefinitely.
-The compelling drive to manufacture this nourishing/satisfying
+can easily continue indefinitely.
+The compelling drive to manufacture

-primal experience (and heal), propels us toward intense, unstable
+this nourishing/satisfying primal experience (and heal), propels us

-relationships that echo familiar, but defective interpersonal styles
+toward intense, unstable relationships that echo familiar, but defective

-has been constructed from a relationship blueprint, which consisted
+meaningful adult attachments has been constructed from a relationship

 to influence self-worth and partner selection, unless/until

-a solid, nurturing therapeutic alliance can provide a sturdier
+a solid, nourishing therapeutic alliance can provide a sturdier foundation

 The person you choose to love